 UNDER NO CIRCUMSTANCES ARE YOU TO PLACE PHOTOGRAPHS OF OR COMMENTS ABOUT STUDENTS, TEACHERS, STAFF, OR THE SCHOOL IN GENERAL ON ANY INTERNET SITE!
-DO NOT POST inappropriate comments or

-INTERNET SITE!
 DO NOT POST inappropriate comments or photographs of yourself or any about student actions/sayings that you consider "funny" or cute."
 Nothing is private if it is on the Internet.
 Student teachers must NOT share personal email addresses with students and must not "friend" students on social networking sites.